dodio12138/IoT_QMUL/src/website/docs/get_started/en/copy.md

 - [x] Blog support
 - [x] Switch from gitbook is easy, just config `route` and convert `SUMMARY.md` by `summary2yaml` command
 - [x] Comments(Plugins), e.g. `gitalk`

+## Demo

+[This website](https://teedoc.github.io/) is generated using `teedoc`, what you see now is what the generated website looks like.

+In addition, there are other websites that use `teedoc`, please see [here](./usage/sites.md) for details

+## Similar tools

+In fact, there are many tools of this type, but each one is slightly different.
+Just choose one according to your needs.

+If you have choice difficulties, you are recommended to use teedoc if you meet some of the following conditions:
+* Use `Jupyter notebook` to write documents or code?
+Decisively choose teedoc
+* Does the function meet your needs?
+* Does the interface meet your aesthetics (you can customize css, or change the theme plug-in)
+* Familiar with Python?
+Plug-ins and functions can be customized at any time

+Other similar tools:
+* docusaurus: The UI layout of teedoc is almost similar to it, but it uses vue to write, teedoc is native js, if you use vue, you can consider this
+* gitbook: a tool that used to be very useful, but it is no longer maintained by the government, and it is turned to commercial.
+It is not recommended to use it
+* docsify: Only one page is needed.
+Markdown is rendered in the browser instead of pre-rendered into HTML.
+The advantage is that it is lightweight, but SEO is not friendly.
+You can use its SSR function, written in nodejs
+* readthedocs: A tool used by many open source projects.
+Like gitbook, it also has a website service.
+You can start writing documents after registering and logging in, or you can download the software to generate the website yourself, which is friendly to the RST format.

+## Some usage suggestions

+* Add `Generate with teedoc` in footer to help more people discover teedoc and promote the growth of the project
+* Use the template project to start a new document project, you can run it first, and then modify it according to your own needs, so that you can get started faster